browsermedia/browsercms/README.markdown

 BrowserCMSI's only concern is to localize BrowserCMS' UI.
 It does not add, remove or modify BrowserCMS's core features in any way.
 As such, BrowserCMSI's versioning mirrors BrowserCMS'.

-When there's need to release a new gem version of browsercmsi (bugfixes mostly I hope) I'll just use another digit on the tiny version.
-For example, at the time of this writing (march 4 2010), browsercms' latest gem version is 3.1.0, browsercmsi latest gem version is also 3.1.0.
-If there is need to make a bugfix release of browsercmsi, the gem version will be 3.1.01, 3.1.02 and so on.

 ## Contact
 Juan Alvarez